epklein/epklein.github.io/_posts/2024Q4/2024-10-04-effective-communication-swe.md

 To make effective communication more tangible, I will describe it through four dimensions:

-1. **Empathy and Perspective-Taking**: Understanding others' feelings and viewpoints.
+1. **Empathy and Perspective-Taking**: Understands and appreciates others' feelings and viewpoints.
+Empathizes with others to better understand and address their concerns.
-2. **Active Listening**: Fully engaging with other people to ensure understanding.
+2. **Active Listening**: Fully concentrates on and understands what is being said.
+Acknowledges the speaker and gives feedback to show understanding.
-3. **Clarity**: Conveying information clearly and concisely to prevent confusion.
+3. **Clarity**: Expresses ideas in a straightforward and clear way.
+Uses precise words and logical sentences.
+Avoids jargon to minimize misunderstandings.
-4. **Adaptability**: Adjusting communication styles to fit different audiences and contexts.
+4. **Adaptability**: Adjusts communication style for different audiences.
+Modifies language and tone to ensure the message resonates.

 I try to establish adequate expectations for each level and provide evidence and examples.